 Be professional.
 You should treat this resignation as you would a resignation from any other organization.
 Send a letter in business letter format to the director of the board or organization.
 You might instead choose to send an email.
 If you do this, be sure to use a professional email address, and include your contact information in your signature.

-Give the date.
+Give an end date.
 As with any resignation letter, clearly, state the date you are resigning.
 Try to give the director as much notice as possible.
 It's possible that the nonprofit has bylaws that outline recommended notice time for resigning.